Ever wondered what happened to the white dog poop? You know, the one that used to be all over the grass? Well, you’re not alone!

 But by the mid-1800s, there was a rising desire for pets.
 At that time, it became fashionable for dogs to be viewed as pampered pets, and for many people, a dog began to represent status and wealth.

 It didn’t take long before dog owners wanted their animals to have special foods.
 By 1898, commercial pet food was available.
-And unlike humans who were advised to eat less meat because of its high-fat content, dogs could eat whatever they liked.
+Unlike humans who were advised to eat less meat because of its high fat content, dogs could eat whatever they liked.

 Dog Food Changed By the 1900s… and So Did Poop